The Aboriginals of New Guinea and Small Islands Near Australia

 The specific cultural makers for linking peoples are evident throughout Oceana and the South Pacific and they are numerous.

-We find specific markers manifested in tribal religious beliefs, practices and hierarchies; social customs, kinship patterns, oral histories, foundation myths, children's stories, the type and nature of societal taboos, art forms and designs/colors, fighting styles and etiquette, languages and linguistics, trading behaviors, shipbuilding techniques, tools, clothing and headgear, group governmental structures and levels, land holdings, musical instruments and vocal techniques, cooking and recipes, food crops, the use or non-use of hallucinogens, transportation methods, hunting patterns and techniques, agricultural methods, and several more.
+We find specific markers manifested in tribal religious beliefs, practices and hierarchies; social customs, kinship patterns, oral history, foundation myths, children's stories, the type and nature of societal taboos, art forms and designs/colors, fighting styles and etiquette, languages and linguistics, trading behaviors, shipbuilding techniques, tools, clothing and headgear, group governmental structures and levels, land holdings, musical instruments and vocal techniques, cooking and recipes, food crops, the use or non-use of hallucinogens, transportation methods, hunting patterns and techniques, agricultural methods, and several more.

 In addition to the long list of factors presented above, combined with unique factors used by various other disciplines of social and anthropological study, there are also the chronicled histories of groups of (Aboriginal) people living together.